greenmg2003/osu-mg-reload/CONTRIBUTING.md

-# Rules and guildlines for contributing and making discussion
+# Rules and guidelines for contributing and making discussion

 ## Rules